Section 4: Discussion And Consequences

 Literature review

-Burgeoning consumerism could be said to have been a major force which is pushing for the presence of family members during the resuscitation process.
-The force arising from the increasing knowledge gained by the patients and their family members in the process of seeking for healthcare.
-From the early founding works, subjective explanations have been complemented with a lot of research about the effects of FPDR on the patient’s family members and medical staff.
+Burgeoning consumerism could be said to have been a major force that pushed for the presence of family members during the resuscitation process.
+The force arises from the increasing knowledge gained by the patients and their family members in the process of seeking healthcare.
+From the early founding works, subjective explanations have been complemented by a lot of research about the effects of FPDR on the patient’s family members and medical staff.

-Recent studies show that most of the families would want to be given the choice of being present in the resuscitation room.
+Recent studies show that most families would want to be given the choice of being present in the resuscitation room.
 Those who have had the experience say that they would make the choice again.
-Critics of FPDR indicate that there is fear that since most family members want to be present in the patient rooms, the protocols may be disrupted and the family members can be anguished by the severe psychological trauma.
-There is also risk of lawsuits by the family members in case of things go wrong and they feel there was malpractice by the health care practitioners (Tudor K et al, 2014).
+Critics of FPDR indicate that there is fear that since most family members want to be present in the patient rooms, the protocols may be disrupted.
+The family members can be anguished by the severe psychological trauma.
+There is also the risk of lawsuits by the family members in case things go wrong, and they feel there was malpractice by the health care practitioners (Tudor K et al., 2014).

 In the United States, standards of how to deliver resuscitation have changed radically.
-This was after the American Heart Association recommended offering resuscitation based on the associations guidelines on cardiopulmonary resuscitation.
-Despite the changes, the nurses and healthcare professionals are reluctant to fulfil their obligation to meet the patients’ needs for FPDR.
-And this practice still remains controversial among the health care professional and is therefore far from being the norm in a practice setting.
+This was after the American Heart Association recommended offering resuscitation based on the association’s guidelines on cardiopulmonary resuscitation.
+Despite the changes, nurses and healthcare professionals are reluctant to fulfil their obligation to meet the patient’s needs for FPDR.
+This practice still remains controversial among healthcare professionals and is, therefore, far from being the norm in a practice setting.

 Supporters of this practice argue that protecting family members by preventing them from being in the resuscitation room is no longer necessary.
 (Giles, T. et al. , 2016) This is because individuals witness critical crisis events in the field many times.
-There are also television shows that have given many individuals the exposure of what happens during resuscitation.
-Being able to see your loved one, witnessing the efforts that the medical team are implementing to bring them back to life and communicating with them helps the family members to understand and accept the death in case in happens.
+There are also television shows that have exposed many individuals to what happens during resuscitation.
+Being able to see your loved one, witnessing the efforts that the medical team are implementing to bring them back to life and communicating with them helps the family members to understand and accept the death in case it happens.

-Some family members say that being in the resuscitation room for their loved one was a good experience.
-The live saving actions by the health care professional give them a chance to participate in decision making about the health of their loved one.
-The family members who express satisfaction report having been treated appropriately the medical team during the resuscitation.
-Those that report bad experiences and dissatisfaction, they claim that there was no understanding and luck of proper organisation of the crowd during the intervention.
+Some family members say that being in the resuscitation room for their loved ones was a good experience.
+The live-saving actions by the healthcare professional give them a chance to participate in decision-making about the health of their loved ones.
+The family members who expressed their satisfaction reported having been treated appropriately by the medical team during the resuscitation.
+Those who report bad experiences and dissatisfaction claim that there was no understanding and a lack of proper organisation of the crowd during the intervention.
 They also report poor communication and lack of interaction with the medical team.
 (Twibell R S et al, 2015)

-The purpose for this study is to evaluate the success of the FPDR project based on the patient satisfaction scores for the emergency department (ED).
-The project team will then compare the satisfaction of the patients prior to the implementation of the policy phase and after the implementation.
-Data from the results of these surveys will be collected and documented the data will be used to provide information regarding the difference in satisfaction scores between the both phases.
-The emergency nurses association (ENA) provides the recommended criteria for successful evaluation of FPDR procedure.
+The purpose of this study is to evaluate the success of the FPDR project based on the patient satisfaction scores for the emergency department (ED).
+The project team will then compare the satisfaction of the patients prior to and after the implementation of the policy phase.
+Data from the results of these surveys will be collected and documented, and the data will be used to provide information regarding the difference in satisfaction scores between the two phases.
+The Emergency Nurses Association (ENA) provides the recommended criteria for the successful evaluation of the FPDR procedure.

-It is important to identify the ethical theoretical perspectives as they assist the nurses to understand the FPDR process better based on the literature and promote critical-thinking in clinical practice.
+It is important to identify the ethical and theoretical perspectives as they assist the nurses in understanding the FPDR process better based on the literature and promote critical thinking in clinical practice.
 Further studies are needed to provide information on the gaps left by our current knowledge of FPDR.
 (Hassankhani H, et al , 2017)

 Dissemination Plan of Policy

-The first phase in the dissemination process will be to partner with the Clinical Nurse Educator, Quality Improvement and Legal Team to present the policy to the key stakeholders which includes the Nursing Clinical Practice Committee, ER Medical Directors Committee and the RRT committee.
-It is crucial to give all key stakeholders an opportunity to give their feedbacks on the FPDR policy and procedure and this should be done on the basis of organizational culture and evidence.
-The following are some of the recommendations relating the dissemination of FPDR guidelines:
+The first phase in the dissemination process will be to partner with the Clinical Nurse Educator, Quality Improvement and Legal Team to present the policy to the key stakeholders, which includes the Nursing Clinical Practice Committee, ER Medical Directors Committee and the RRT committee.
+It is crucial to give all key stakeholders an opportunity to give their feedback on the FPDR policy and procedure, and this should be done on the basis of organizational culture and evidence.
+The following are some of the recommendations relating to the dissemination of FPDR guidelines:

-1. There will be sharing of the FPDR guidelines at huddles and staff meetings.
+1. There will be a sharing of the FPDR guidelines at huddles and staff meetings.

-2. Education programs would be provided to all multidisciplinary staff-members in the Emergency Department on matters relating the current policy and purpose.
+2. Education programs would be provided to all multidisciplinary staff members in the Emergency Department on matters relating to the current policy and purpose.

 4. The implementation of the policy will involve the multi-disciplinary staff members.

-5. Progressive work aimed at supporting institutions that allows staffing of FPDR advocates during every shift.
+5. Progressive work aimed at supporting institutions that allow staffing of FPDR advocates during every shift.

 Analysis of Self

-As a DNP prepared student I was able to initiate and participate in the process of establishing the policy and the procedure.
-The procedure was to provide guidelines for health care practitioners to refer from.
+As a DNP-prepared student, I was able to initiate and participate in the process of establishing the policy and the procedure.
+The procedure was to provide guidelines from which health care practitioners could refer.
 This would ensure that we are always offering the best care to patients and families and placing their needs first.
-The development and implementation of this policy has enhanced the departments’ approach to a family-centred care concept.
+The development and implementation of this policy have enhanced the departments’ approach to a family-centred care concept.

 One of the greatest challenges of this project was creating schedules to meet with the project team and staff in the planning stages of the process.
-Although there were many obstacles to get over during this scholarly journey, I have learnt that it is not only important to discover what is lacking in our nursing processes but it is more important to develop, implement and evaluate a plan to address the need through evidence based practice.
+Although there were many obstacles to overcome during this scholarly journey, I have learnt that it is not only important to discover what is lacking in our nursing processes, but it is more important to develop, implement and evaluate a plan to address the need through evidence-based practice.

 Project designs and methods.